North Berwick railway station: Dieselisation

 Despite the improvement to passenger services upon dieselisation, a period of decline had already begun.
-The intermediate station at Dirleton had closed to passengers on 1 February 1954, and its use for goods traffic ended on 1 June 1959.
+The intermediate station at had closed to passengers on 1 February 1954 and its use for goods traffic ended on 1 June 1959.
 Nationally, the railways were suffering as a result of increased car ownership and competition from road haulage.
-The gasworks, formerly a major customer, ceased to receive coal deliveries in the 1960s, and North Berwick goods yard closed on 1 January 1968.
+The gasworks, formerly a major customer, ceased to receive coal deliveries in the 1960s and North Berwick goods yard closed on 1 January 1968.
 The signalbox closed one week later, at which time all tracks were removed except that leading to the secondary (north) platform.

+Threats of the line's closure

-The late '60s were the period of the infamous 'Beeching Axe', and British Rail sought permission to close the branch line altogether, along with all local stations east of Edinburgh.
+The late '60s were the period of the infamous 'Beeching Axe'; British Rail sought permission to close the branch line altogether, along with all local stations east of Edinburgh.
 Although the Minister of Transport refused permission for these closures, a drastic cut in service was implemented.
 When the new timetable was introduced on 4 January 1970, the weekday service consisted of just two morning and two evening peak hour trains.
 This period represented the nadir of the station's fortunes, with a skeleton service and most of the station complex derelict.

-Threat of railway closure

 The passenger service gradually recovered, despite a further threat to the station's future following publication of the Serpell Report in 1982.
-However, in 1985 the grand but decaying station buildings were demolished and the remaining platform was shortened.
-A new station car park was built on the site of the old station buildings and platforms, while the goods yard site was sold for housing development.
-The 'new' station was unstaffed, and 'pay trains' were introduced between Edinburgh and North Berwick on 27 May 1985.
+However, in 1985, the grand but decaying station buildings were demolished and the remaining platform was shortened.
+A new station car park was built, on the site of the old station buildings and platforms, while the goods yard site was sold for housing development.
+The 'new' station was unstaffed and 'pay trains' were introduced between Edinburgh and North Berwick on 27 May.

 Although the loss of the old station buildings was lamented by many local people, the reduction in operating costs and the provision of a park-and-ride car park contributed to the revitalisation of the line.
 By the end of the 1980s the service was once again operating on an hourly frequency.

 Electrification of the branch

 Electrification of the branch line in the early 1990s by British Rail in tandem with 25 kV AC electrification of the East Coast Main Line showed a renewed confidence in the long-term future of the station.
-Regular electric service began on 8 July 1991, and passenger numbers have continued to grow steadily.
-A passenger-operated self-service ticket machine was installed in the late 2000s.
+Regular electric services began on 8 July 1991 and passenger numbers have continued to grow steadily since.

+Facilities

+The station is unstaffed; self-service ticket machines are provided.
+Train running information is provided by manual announcements, digital customer information system displays, a help point and timetable posters.
+There is a car park, with 96 spaces.